houdini101/AHK_Minecraft_Tools/README.md

 ------------

 ### Features
 - **AFK-Fishing** : Simply find a safe spot to fish, and let the script do the rest.
+What it differs from other AFK Fishing script is that this script is very efficient.
+It will automatically reel-in the rod **only if it caught something** and quickly cast it again.
 - **Auto-Sweep Attack** : Running a mob spawning farm that requires you to attack the mobs for exp while AFK?
 This is answer for you.
 - **Nether Portal Calculator** : No need to go online for Portal Calculators and typing in your coordinates in order to know your Nether Portal coordinates.
 This script does all the work in-game.